Germany: Dangerous criminals to be deported to Syria? | DW | 05.12.2019

 "The ban on deportations to Syria would stay, except for dangerous criminals," he said.
 "I don't think we could convey to people here that someone who commits a serious crime can still enjoy refugee protection.
 At some point, we have to take away those rights."
 Grote said.

-However, he acknowledged thre would be "practical problems" in implementing the plans.
+However, he acknowledged there would be "practical problems" in implementing the plans.

 "We do not have a contact person in Syria at the moment," he said.
 "But there is a desire to deport Syrian felons, as is the case with Afghanistan."